gitlabhq/gitlabhq/doc/administration/monitoring/performance/grafana_configuration.md

 [Grafana](http://grafana.org/) is a tool that allows you to visualize time series metrics through graphs and dashboards.
-It supports several backend data stores, including InfluxDB.
-GitLab writes performance data to InfluxDB and Grafana will allow you to query InfluxDB to display useful graphs.
+It supports several backend data stores, including Prometheus and InfluxDB.
+GitLab provides performance and operational data to Prometheus and InfluxDB.
+Grafana will allow you to query and display useful graphs.

-For the easiest installation and configuration, install Grafana on the same server as InfluxDB.
+Grafana will need API access to Prometheus and/or InfluxDB.
+It can be installed on the same server.
 For larger installations, you may want to split out these services.

 ## Installation